input-output-hk/metadata-registry-testnet/.github/PULL_REQUEST_TEMPLATE.md

 ## Metadata PRs

-Please note it may take up to 4 hours for merged changed to take effect on the metadata server.
+Please note it may take up to 4 hours for merged changes to take effect on the metadata server.